Jahia/jahia-reporter/README.md

 ## utils:alive

-Wait until able to perform a GraphQL query to get the current EDIT workspace.
+Wait until being able to perform a GraphQL query to get the current EDIT workspace.

 ### Try it